arberx/summarize/README.md

 # sumMarize
 Final Project for **EECS-486** at the University of Michigan - Ann Arbor

+sumMarize uses different numerical techniques to analyze and then produce the top 5 sentences that best summarize a piece of text.

 **Authors**: *Arber Xhindoli, Dillion Kesto,  Caroline Saab, Trevor Rees*

 # Table of Contents